Rick Reynolds, LCSW

 Romanticism: Don't Believe the Lie

-I don't know if you've ever had the pleasure of watching the movie The Princess Bride, but it is one of my favorite movies.
-There is nothing better than watching a movie about "true love".
+I don't know if you've ever had the pleasure of watching the movie, The Princess Bride, but it is one of my favorite movies.
+There is nothing better than watching a movie about "true love."
 The Princess Bride is a story of how Westley and Buttercup overcome adversity for the sake of "true love" in order to be united in a blissful union.
+In one of my favorite scenes, Westley heads off to storm the castle to rescue his beloved Buttercup.
+Miracle Max and his wife, Valerie, yell after him,

 "Have fun storming the castle boys!"

-She then turns to her husband and asks,
+She then turns to her husband and asks, "Do you think it will work?"

-"It would take a miracle," he replies.
+"It would take a miracle," Miracle Max replies.

 Our only problem is that it never works.
-Culture's idea of "true love" is founded on a concept called romanticism.
-Romanticism is based on the dynamic of two individuals who are longing to be together but are separated by life's circumstances.
-Romanticism can only apply to love outside of marriage because the ingredients always consist of secrecy and mystery, for example, stolen glances or secret opportunities.
-Therefore, romanticized relationships have a premarital or extra-marital association.
+Culture's idea of "true love" is founded on a concept called romanticism—the dynamic of two individuals who long to be together but are separated by life's circumstances.
+Romanticism suggests that the two individuals can always overcome the obstacles in order to be together.
+This "ideal" can only apply to love outside of marriage because the ingredients consist of secrecy and mystery, stolen glances and secret opportunities, for example.
+Therefore, romanticized relationships tend to be premarital or extra-marital.

 To truly love your spouse requires sacrifice.
 It requires you to be for them even when it feels they are against you.
 It requires you to choose them when they don't deserve it.
 It requires you to care more about saving the relationship than winning the argument.
 Above all, it requires selflessness.

 Often, after a betrayal, I can hear the echo of Miracle Max telling Valerie "It would take a miracle."
-The biggest blessing of working with couples recovering from infidelity's devastation is the opportunity to actually see miracle after miracle take place.
+The biggest blessing of working with couples recovering from infidelity's devastation is the opportunity to see miracle after miracle take place.
 By the grace of God, we do have the ability to forgive and the ability to "truly love" our spouse.

 Are you in need of an encouraging community who will support you as you learn how to truly love?
 I hope you will consider participating in the life-changing experience of EMS Weekend for couples.